trustpilot/kafka-connect-dynamodb/README.md

 * KCL(Amazon Kinesis Client) keeps metadata in separate dedicated DynamoDB table for each DynamoDB Stream it's tracking.
 Meaning that there will be one additional table created for each table this connector is tracking.

-* Current implementation supports only one Confluent task(= KCL worker) reading from one table at any given time.
+* Current implementation supports only one Kafka Connect task(= KCL worker) reading from one table at any given time.
-  * This limits maximum throughput possible from one table to about **~2000 records(change events) per second**.
+  * Due to this limitation we tested maximum throughput from one table to be **~2000 records(change events) per second**.
-  * This limitation is imposed by current plugin logic and not by the KCL library or Kafka connect framework.
-Running multiple tasks would require additional synchronization mechanisms for `INIT SYNC` state tracking and might be implemented in feature.
+  * This limitation is imposed by current plugin logic and not by the KCL library or Kafka Connect framework.
+Running multiple tasks would require additional synchronization mechanisms for `INIT SYNC` state tracking and might be implemented incremental feature.

 * Running multiple tasks for different tables on the same JVM has negative impact on overall performance of both tasks.
-  * This is so because Amazon Kinesis Client library has some global locking happening.
+  * This is because Amazon Kinesis Client library has some global locking happening.
   * This issue has been solved in newer KCL versions, but reading from DynamoDB Streams requires usage of DynamoDB Streams Kinesis Adapter library.
 And this library still depends on older Amazon Kinesis Client 1.9.1.
   * That being said you will only encounter this issue by running lots of tasks on one machine with really high load.

-* DynamoDB table unit capacity must be large enough to enable `INIT_SYNC` to finished in around 16 hours.
-Otherwise you risk `INIT_SYNC` being restarted just as soon as it's finished because DynamoDB Streams store change events only for 24 hours.
+* DynamoDB table unit capacity must be large enough to ensure `INIT_SYNC` to be finished in around 16 hours.
+Otherwise there is a risk `INIT_SYNC` being restarted just as soon as it's finished because DynamoDB Streams store change events only for 24 hours.

 * Required AWS roles:
 ```json